Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Energy and speed analysis

 Using Eqs.~\eqref{eq:OPS} and \eqref{eq:P_total}, the expected optimal energy consumption per operation $E_\mathrm{op}$, defined by $P_\mathrm{total}/\mathrm{OPS}$, as a function of the number of MAC cells in the photonic weight bank is shown in Fig.~\ref{fig:E_op}.
-To achieve an operational rate in the GHz range with low power consumption, our calculations assume the use of efficient, high speed MRRs with small footprints that are tuned using carrier depletion in an embedded reverse-biased p-n junction.\cite{Dong_2010, Pantouvaki_2015} The power and performance speed of the photonic architecture were calculated assuming the use of the ReLU activation function and the following energy consumptions for the active electronic components: 190 mW per DAC (8 bit, 12 GS/s),\cite{DAC_properties} 13 mW per ADC (6 bit, 12.5 GS/s),\cite{ADC_properties} 2.4 pJ/bit per TIA (20 GS/s),\cite{TIA_properties} and a heating power of 5 mW per MRR.\cite{Peng_2018} The maximum operational rate $f_s$ was limited by the throughput of the DAC to 12 GHz.
+The energy consumption using both embedded heaters for MRR locking (14.12 mW per MRR), as well as post-fabrication trimming of the MRRs ($\SI{120}{\micro W}$ per MRR), is shown.
+To achieve an operational rate in the GHz range with low-power consumption, our calculations assume the use of efficient, high-speed MRRs with small footprints that are tuned using carrier depletion in an embedded reverse-biased PN-junction \cite{Dong_2010, sun_128_2019}.
+The power and performance speed of the photonic architecture were calculated assuming the use of the ReLU activation function and the following energy consumptions for the active electronic components: 180 mW per DAC (12 bit, 10 GS/s, Alphacore D12B10G), 13 mW per ADC (6 bit, 12 GS/s, Alphacore A6B12G), and 2.4 pJ/bit per TIA (20 GS/s) \cite{TIA_properties}.
+The throughput of the DAC limited the maximum operational rate $f_s$ to 10 GHz.
 We assumed an efficiency $\eta$ of 0.2 for the laser source, photodetector, and optical system loss through the waveguide.
-The calculations assume the use of an optical signal with a wavelength of 1550~nm and high performance photodetector with a capacitance of 2.4~fF and a driving voltage of 1~V.\cite{Feldmann_2021} Using a photonic weight bank of size $50\times20$, we can achieve speeds of 24 teraoperations per second (TOPS) and an energy consumption $E_\mathrm{op}$ of 0.46 pJ per operation (<1~pJ per MAC).
-The estimated compute density, defined by the OPS divided by the chip area, is 6.94 TOPS/mm$^2$.
-We assume a photonic MAC cell of size $\SI{47.4}{\micro\metre} \times \SI{73.0}{\micro\metre}$, which accounts for the overhead waveguide and electronic routing, bonding pads for MRR control, and sufficient spacing between MRRs to eliminate cross-talk (see Fig.~\ref{fig:mrrs}a).
+The calculations assume the use of an optical signal with a wavelength of 1550~nm and a high-performance photodetector with a capacitance of 2.4~fF and a driving voltage of 1~V \cite{Feldmann_2021}.
+Using a photonic weight bank of size $50\times20$, we can achieve speeds of 20 teraoperations per second (TOPS) and an energy consumption $E_\mathrm{op}$ of 1.0 pJ per operation using MRRs with thermal heaters and 0.28 pJ per operation using post-fabrication trimming of the MRRs.
+The estimated compute density, defined by the OPS divided by the chip area, is 5.78 TOPS/mm$^2$.
+We assume a photonic MAC cell of size $\SI{47.4}{\micro\metre} \times \SI{73.0}{\micro\metre}$, which accounts for the overhead waveguide and electronic routing, bonding pads for MRR control, and sufficient spacing between MRRs to eliminate crosstalk (see Fig.~\ref{fig:mrrs}(a)).